Liver and Gallbladder

 Ross and Pawlina, Chapter 18 Digestive System III: Liver, Gallbladder, Pancreas

-1. Discuss the blood supply of the liver
+1. Understand the dual blood supply of the liver and how it distributed and interacts with liver cells.

-2. Define the concept of the classic liver lobule and recognize it in histological tissue sections
+2. Define the concept of the classic liver lobule and recognize it in histological liver sections.

-5. Learn about and identify the cells of the liver tissue: hepatocytes, Kupffer cells, endothelial cells and Ito cells
+5. Learn about and identify the cells of the liver tissue: Hepatocytes, Kupffer cells, and endothelial cells.
+Know about hepatic stellate/Ito cells and their functional and pathological relevance.

-6. Discuss the functions and ultrastructural features of hepatocytes
+6. Discuss the ultrastructural features and functional aspects of hepatocytes.

-7. Understand the concept of the Acinus of Rappaport
+7. Understand the concept of the acinus of Rappaport and how it is important for understanding liver pathology.

-8. Discuss the production of bile and the cellular structures involved
+8. Discuss and recognize the production of bile and the cellular structures involved.

 Slide 001 Liver (monkey) H&E View Virtual Slide